Rubyywang/rubyywang/README.md

 ## Hi there 👋

-I work on AI tooling and low-latency distributed systems for bond and credit pricing
+I work on AI tooling and low-latency distributed systems for bond and CDX pricing

 <!--
 **Rubyywang/rubyywang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.